Deriving effective electrode-ion interactions from free-energy profiles at electrochemical interfaces

 $\lambda_i$ is the relative volume of species $i$, whose volume, $V_i=\lambda_i dV$, is referenced to the minimum over all species (including the solvent), $dV = \min (\{V_i\}, V_{sol})$. $n_h(z)$ is defined as:

 The local electrostatic potential, $\varphi(z)$, is computed as a solution to the one-dimensional Poisson equation:

 where $\varepsilon_0$ is the vacuum permittivity and $\rho(z)$ the $z$-dependent charge density profile.
+The continuum model employs a half-cell setup; therefore, the reference potential is that of the electrolyte, and the local electrostatic potential is expressed as the difference in potential between the electrode and electrolyte.
 To account for solvent structuring at the interface, we allow for a spatially dependent relative permittivity $\varepsilon_r(z)$ by modeling it with a smoothened step-like function:

 with $\alpha=5.0$~\AA{}$^{-1}$, $z_0'=0.8$~\AA{} and $\varepsilon_\text{H$_2$O}=80$~\cite{Baskin2019} (see Fig.~\ref{suppfig:H2O_eps_fun}).